whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 * [GitHub URL](https://github.com/johnmboudreaux/game-time)
 * [Original Assignment](http://frontend.turing.io/projects/game-time.html)

 this was a great intro to object oriented programming and an opportunity to build something really cool.
-Cavas was mostly brain breaker but ultimatley Francy and I were able to push through and get it done.
+Canvas was mostly brain breaking but ultimatley Francy and I were able to push through and get it done.

 [Evaluation Comments and Scores](https://github.com/turingschool/front-end-submissions-public/blob/master/1706/mod-2/gametime/francy_john.md)